ToraenN/buildpacks/README.md

 Parameters modify this basic program flow as follows.

 # Parameters
-If none are entered, the script will select the 'All working PvP builds', 'All working PvE builds' and 'Affected by Flux' categories (all of the currently vetted builds) and process them as stated in the Program Flow section.
+If none are entered, the script will select the 'All working PvP builds', 'All working PvE builds', 'Affected by Flux', 'Untested testing builds' and 'Trial Builds' categories (all of the currently vetted and vetting in progress builds) and process them as stated in the Program Flow section.
 The parameters that can be entered are:

 a : to not save builds with an empty primary profession (some build editor programs can read them but Guild Wars cannot).